derek-knox/Coding-For-Designers/book/Breaking Barriers/Black and White.md

 ## Black and White

-Get out your sketchbook and try to come up with your own code that *represents* a 2x2 black and white image.
+Get out your sketchbook and try to come up with your own binary code that *represents* a 2x2 black and white image.
 Seriously, try it.
 Feel free to use the visual output states below as a guide.

 ![Grid of 2x2 example](../assets/img/visual-todo-placeholder.jpg "Grid of 2x2 examples")